4 key questions ahead of Robert Hur’s testimony on Biden’s mishandling of classified documents - Local News 8

 In their subpoena to the Justice Department for documents related to Hur’s probe ahead of the hearing, Republicans linked Hur’s work to their own investigation, saying they “are concerned that President Biden may have retained sensitive documents related to specific countries involving his family’s foreign business dealings.”

-The Justice Department provided the House Oversight and Judiciary committees with some of the documents that Republicans subpoenaed, but not all of them – namely the transcript and audio recordings of Biden’s interview with the special counsel, according to their letter obtained by CNN.
+The Justice Department had provided the House Oversight and Judiciary committees with some of the documents that Republicans subpoenaed, but not all of them – namely the transcript and audio recordings of Biden’s interview with the special counsel, according to their letter obtained by CNN.
+On Tuesday, the Justice Department transferred the transcript to Congress.

 According to the letter, the first tranche includes a December 2015 call sheet outlining the purpose of a call between the then-Ukrainian prime minister and then-Vice President Biden, talking points and a non-verbatim transcript of that call for lawmakers to view privately.